protecode-sc/helm-chart/README.md

 You can deploy Black Duck Binary Analysis on a Kubernetes cluster by using the Helm package manager.

 ## Changes

+### 2025.12.0

+* IMPORTANT!
+Read ["Upgrading to 2025.12.0"](#upgrading-to-2025.12.0) section in the documentation before upgrading.
+* Replace minio with versitygw due to new minio policy of not building containers anymore.
+Minio is still available in helm chart in case switch to versitygw is not possible.
+* Update minimum requirements in documentation.
+* BDBA now expects that bundled versitygw/minio secrets are stored in "bdba-objstore-secrets".
+  BDBA 2025.12.0 will automatically provision new secret on install/upgrade.
+* Update documentation on external rabbitmq configuration (namely `max_message_size` parameter).

 ### 2025.9.2
 * Upgrade frontend container to 2025.9.4
 * Webapp healthchecks are now configurable.